Aurelian-C/React-Summary_App/src/markdowns/025__What_are_components.md

 ## Why components?

 React is all about components because all user interfaces in the end are made up of components. ==React is all about **splitting your application into small building blocks (components)**, where every building block (component) has a **clear task**, and therefore your **code stays _maintainable_ and _manageable_**== and React, the library, will do the heavy lifting of rendering something onto the screen and of combining all your code.

+Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.

 ![025_why_components](..\img\025_why_components.jpg)